cnovel/TinifyInFolder/README.md

 * `-d NUMBER_OF_DAYS`, `--days NUMBER_OF_DAYS`: Only process the images that have been modified in the last `NUMBER_OF_DAYS` days (optional)
 * `--dry_run`: Will run the script but won't perform any compression

-The API key can be requested from the [TiniPNG website](https://tinypng.com/developers).
+The API key can be requested from the [TinyPNG website](https://tinypng.com/developers).

 ## Examples